-Keep reading for more information about why traveling outside the U.S. in U status is not a good idea.
-For more general information about other U visa topics, see Nolo’s section, “U Visas for Crime Victims Assisting Law Enforcement.”
+Keep reading for information about why traveling outside the U.S. in U status or while your U visa is pending, is not a good idea.
+For more general information about other U visa topics, see articles on U Visas for Crime Victims Assisting Law Enforcement.

 All people who apply for an immigration benefit with U.S. Citizenship and Immigration Services (USCIS) must provide an address where they can be reached.
 If you filed your application in the U.S. and you travel extensively while a decision is pending, you might not get important mailings from USCIS.

 Unfortunately, there is no opportunity for U applicants to obtain what is known as "advance parole" for a short trip outside of the U.S. (available to people with pending applications for some other immigration benefits).
-Therefore, applicants should not travel outside the U.S. unless there is an emergency situation that requires it.
+Therefore, applicants should not travel outside the U.S. unless an emergency situation requires it.

-Additionally, all U applicants must also prove to USCIS that they suffered "substantial physical or mental abuse" as a result of being the victim of a serious crime.
+Additionally, all U applicants must prove to USCIS that they suffered "substantial physical or mental abuse" as a result of being the victim of a serious crime.
 While many abuse victims are able to travel, USCIS might question the extent of your injuries if you are traveling long distances or to countries without adequate medical care, or if you are going on a trip for pleasure.

-A visa is a document in your passport that enables you travel in and out of the United States.
+A visa is a document in your passport that enables you to enter the United States.
 Technically, you can obtain a visa only from a U.S. embassy or consulate abroad.
-All that USCIS can issue you as proof of your lawful presence in the U.S. is a Form I-797C, Notice of Action, showing that you were granted U nonimmigrant status and the date that status expires, and an Employment Authorization Document allowing you to work.
+All USCIS can issue as proof of your lawful presence in the U.S. is a Form I-797C, Notice of Action, showing that you were granted U nonimmigrant status and the date that status expires, and an Employment Authorization Document allowing you to work.

 So, if you leave the U.S. while in U status, you will need to go to a U.S. embassy or consulate to get an actual visa before you can return.
 As explained above, this could mean you are stuck in consular processing for an extended period of time.